IBM-Bluemix-Docs/ComposeForElasticsearch/connecting-external.md

 ### Installing the client
 {: #installing-client-python}

-Using Elasticsearch with Python requires you to install the library using `pip install elasticsearch` and then importing it into your Elasticsearch project.
-With that installed you will `import` the library into your Python project.
+Using Elasticsearch with Python requires you to install the library by using `pip install elasticsearch` and then importing it into your Elasticsearch project.
+With that installed you `import` the library into your Python project.

 ### Creating a connection
 {: #creating-connection-python}

-Like the Ruby connection, you will first need to import Elasticsearch into your project file:
+Like the Ruby connection, you first need to import Elasticsearch into your project file:

 ```python
 from elasticsearch import Elasticsearch
 ```

-Next, define a variable and assign it to the `Elasticsearch` class which contains an array with your connection strings.
-The class will allow you to define `hosts` as an array or as a single connection string, or as a dictionary including a `host` and `port`.
+Next, define a variable and assign it to the `Elasticsearch` class, which contains an array with your connection strings.
+The class allows you to define `hosts` as an array or as a single connection string, or as a dictionary including a `host` and `port`.
 It also has arguments to set sniffing options and SSL/TLS options.

 ```python
 es = Elasticsearch(